SAP-archive/teched2020-DEV166/exercises/ex1/README.md

     ![Feapp](../ex1/images/01_02_0070.png)

-    Unfortunately, clicking on the link doesn't get a result yet, as we miss an essential part of a Fiori elements application it needs to run properly in spite of it already being bound to our CAP-based OData service, it is missing UI annotations
+    Unfortunately, clicking on the link doesn't get a result yet, as we miss an essential part of a Fiori elements application it needs to run properly in spite of it already being bound to our CAP-based OData service, it is missing UI annotations.

-2. To add the OData annotations, n the project, go to folder **srv**, representing the service, press the right mouse button and select **New File** in the menu
+2. To add the OData annotations, in the project, go to folder **srv**, representing the service, in the context menu select **New File**.

-3. Enter **risks-service-ui.cds** as a name.
+3. Enter **risks-service-ui.cds** as a name

 4. Click on the new file in the explorer, an editor opens